arbalest/NSFileHandle-readLine/README.md

 License
 -------

-Licensed under the FreeBSD license.
+Dual-licensed under the FreeBSD license and MIT license (either license may be chosen based on your preference).

 Usage
 -----